bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 ### Prefix

-The prefix indicates the purpose or network of the address.
-It guides users into choosing an application and allows applications to verify support.
+The prefix indicates the purpose and network of the address.
+It guides users into choosing an application and allows applications to ensure compatibility.
 The following prefixes are reserved for the specified address types in the three Bitcoin Cash networks:
 * `bitcoincash` for mainnet,
 * `bchtest` for testnet, and
 * `bchreg` for regtest.